natcap/invest.users-guide/source/crop_production.rst

 The Model
 =========

-The InVEST crop production model is divided into a percentile based yield model, covering 175 crops worldwide, and a regression based model that accounts for fertilization rates on 12 crops.
+The InVEST crop production model is divided into a percentile based yield model, covering 175 crops worldwide, and a regression based model that accounts for fertilization rates on 10 crops.
 These models are deployed to the end user as the "percentile" and "regression" models.

 All results are paried with observed results from the same region for quality control checks as well as nutrition information for 33 macro and micronutrients.

 Percentile Model
 ----------------

 The InVEST Crop Production Percentile model produces estimates of 175 crops' yield from existing data, percentile summaries, and observed yields.
 These observations are based on FAO and sub-national datasets for 175 crops, as tons/ha (Monfreda et al. 2008) and nutrition information.
 The percentile yields are useful for exploring a range of intenstification levels, listing the yield for the 25th, 50th, 75th, and 95th percentiles, amongst observed yield data in each of the crop's climate bins.

 Regression Model
 ----------------

-For 12 staple crops for which yields have been modeled globally by Mueller et al. (2011), the Crop Production Regression model can provide estimates of yields given fertilizer inputs.
-These crops include barley, maize, oil palm, potato, rice, rye, soybean, sugar beet, sugar cane, sunflower, and wheat.
+For 10 staple crops for which yields have been modeled globally by Mueller et al. (2011), the Crop Production Regression model can provide estimates of yields given fertilizer inputs.
+These crops include barley, maize, oil palm, potato, rice, soybean, sugar beet, sugar cane, sunflower, and wheat.
 To run this model, the user must provide an additional table that corresponds crops with nitrogen, phosphate, and potash application rates (kg/ha) per crop.
 The model produces modeled and observed crop yields, as well as nutritional value.

 How it Works